bierteam/housekeeping-pwa/README.md

+# Housekeeping-PWA
-# This is a housekeeping app.
-It can be used to help you track your chores and tasks around the house.
+A Housekeeping app to help you keep track of your chores and tasks around the house